Building a cash reserve is vital for the financial security of your business – but many small firms have no reserves at all.

 2. Tighten your invoicing process

 Often, cashflow problems can arise not because you are not securing sales, but because you are not getting paid on time.
 By making sure that your invoices are settled in a timely manner you can better manage your cashflow while allowing yourself to set aside cash at more opportune times.
-Read more about preventing late payment, and about the potential for seeking compensation for overdue invoices.
+Read more about writing a late payment letter, preventing late payment, and about the potential for seeking compensation for overdue invoices.

 3. Cut your outgoings